The background image of the Stratos II+ impression was taken by Anthony Sirk.

 In total, the Stratos II+ had a length of 6.9 meter, with most of this length taken up by its single stage hybrid rocket engine.
 This engine, the DARE developed DHX-200 Aurora, runs on nitrous oxide as oxidizer and a mixture of sorbitol (coffee sweetener), paraffin (candle wax) and aluminum powder as fuel.
 It has a total impulse of 180 kNs and a total burn time of around 23 seconds.

-The dual parachute system was housed in capsule section of the rocket.
-The first of the two parachutes that was was a small drogue parachute, which released just after apogee (the highest point of the trajectory) to stabilize the rocket during the supersonic descent.
-Once at approximately 3 km altitude, the main parachute was deployed, which took care of most of the deceleration and ensure a soft touchdown in the Atlantic Ocean.
+A dual parachute system was housed in capsule section of the rocket.
+The first of the two parachutes was was a small drogue parachute, which released just after apogee (the highest point of the trajectory) to stabilize the rocket during the supersonic descent.
+The second parachute was the main parachute, which took care of most of the deceleration to ensure a soft touchdown in the Atlantic Ocean.

 In the upper section of the nose cone the flight computer, power- and data management systems, down-links and commercial payloads where situated.
 The flight computer and telemetry where in-house developed and measure various system parameters such as tank and combustion chamber pressure, accelerations, atmospheric pressure, the orientation of the Earth magnetic field and the power being consumed by the different subsystems.